tnichols217/notes/APBiology/4/Notes/POGIL/3 - Cell Cycle.md

 25. How might the DNA damage go on to affect the rest of the cell cycle if apoptosis did not occur?
 26. Why might it be benefi cial to an organism for damaged cells to enter G0 instead of dividing once they exist?
 27. What could happen, after several cell cycles, to an organism whose damaged cells did not go through apoptosis?
 In other words, what if a damaged cell that is supposed to die does not?
+28. For each phase, describe at least one way mistakes during the cell cycle could result in problems.
+29.